 Aircraft Purchases and Sales, including Co-Ownership and Fractional Interests

-We assist purchasers, sellers, and lenders with the documentation and negotiation of applicable agreements and documents for whole aircraft as well as co-ownership and fractional interests.
-We have experience negotiating purchase agreements and related documents with all of the major OEMs, including Gulfstream, Bombardier, Dassault, and Textron, as well as fractional interest providers such as NetJets and FlexJet.
+We assist purchasers and sellers with the documentation and negotiation of applicable agreements and documents for whole aircraft as well as co-ownership and fractional interests.
+We have experience negotiating purchase agreements and related documents with all of the major OEMs, including Gulfstream, Bombardier, Dassault, and Textron, as well as fractional interest providers such as NetJets, Plane Sense, and Corporate Eagle.
 Our transactions involve both new and pre-owned aircraft, including foreign-registered aircraft being imported into the United States for FAA registration.

 Aircraft Ownership and Use